← Works

 Behind the scenes by Ole Kristensen and Jonas Jongejan

-Photos by Søren Meisner
+Photos: Søren Meisner

 Time Map is a dance performance that is sampled, manipulated and reconstructed, as if you where in a film set and part of a live editing process.
+In this time displaced universe 3 people meet.
+Ottilia 1886, Rose 2008, Keem 2258 – each of them seeking to find justice.

 The three dancers have worked from a base of true stories from past, present and future.
+Being placed in past, present and future their stories are portrayed visually, physically and dramatically.

 They meet in the court room in a battle with words – from taking orders to making them fly across the screens.